c1242213/WebProgramming260/startup/README.md

 ## the css pages work with my jsx pages to allow the user to color the picture of a dog.
 ## clicking on a color selects the color and clicking on the part of the svg image colors the shape of the svg image.
 ## the user cannot start playing the game until they have login or created an account successfully.

-### I have deployed this and moved on before getting it graded but its completed with a working website.
+### note** I have deployed this and moved on before getting it graded but its completed with a working website and 10 commits.

 # Service deliverables
 ## NodeJS is a runtime environment that allows my website to run javascript on the backend
 ## Call third party endpoints using fetch to recieve data from external APIs
 ## My application uses port 4000 for my local environment.

+### note** I have deployed this and moved on before getting it graded but its completed with a working website and 10 commits.

+# Login Deliverables
+## The Database allows for the user to create an account and then store that account in the database, this way their account will be remembered.
+## The course uses Mongo which increases developer productivity by using JSON objects as its core data model.
+## the collection uses a large array of Javascript objects each with a unique ID.